Govinda-Fichtner/todo-administration-service-prep/README.md

 # todo-administration-service-prep
-Microservice for managing the administration of the ToTo application.
+Microservice for managing the administration of the ToDo application.